javascript-tutorial/en.javascript.info/5-regular-expressions/15-regexp-infinite-backtracking-problem/article.md

 To make an example even simpler, let's consider `pattern:(\d+)*$`.

-This regular expression also has the same probblem.
+This regular expression also has the same problem.
 In most regexp engines that search takes a very long time (careful -- can hang):

 ```js run
 alert( '12345678901234567890123456789123456789z'.match(/(\d+)*$/) );